 Organisation-wide systems are used to support and promote detection and recognition of acute deterioration, and the response to patients whose condition acutely deteriorates.
-These systems are consistent with the National Consensus Statement: Essential elements for recognising and responding to acute physiological deterioration344, the National Consensus Statement: Essential elements for safe and high-quality end-of-life care220, the National Consensus Statement: Essential elements for recognising and responding to deterioration in a person's mental state255, and the Delirium Clinical Care Standard.226
+These systems are consistent with the National Consensus Statement: Essential elements for recognising and responding to acute physiological deterioration, the National Consensus Statement: Essential elements for safe and high-quality end-of-life care, the National Consensus Statement: Essential elements for recognising and responding to deterioration in a person's mental state, and the Delirium Clinical Care Standard.

 This criterion requires organisation-wide governance, leadership and commitment to support recognition of, and response to, acute deterioration in physiological and/or mental state.
-To meet this criterion, health service organisations are required to: